CoFOR-GIS/gis-maps/Drainage/README.md

 ### 6. Address Search

-The search bar queries the parcel layer's address field using a direct REST POST to the resolved service URL, bypassing the ArcGIS JS SDK's `queryFeatures()` method entirely.
-This avoids the authentication conflict caused by the blanket `getCredential` rejection when the parcels layer is loaded via `portalItem`.

-**How field detection works:** On map load, the parcels FeatureLayer is loaded via `parcels.load()`.
-Once resolved, the code reads `parcels.url` and `parcels.fields` to:
-1. Construct the direct REST query URL (`{url}/{layerId}/query`)
-2. Auto-detect the address field by checking known candidates in order: `ADDRESS`, `SiteAddress`, `Site_Address`, `SITEADDRESS`, `StreetAddress`, `FULL_ADDRESS`, `PropAddr`
-3. Fall back to any string field containing "ADDR" in the name

-The detected field name is logged to the browser console (`"Parcel address field detected: ..."`) for verification.
+The search bar queries the `ADDRESS` field on the **authoritative ParcelStatus** feature service via a direct REST `fetch()` POST to a hardcoded URL (`CTX.parcelsQuery`).
+This is completely decoupled from the ArcGIS JS SDK — no `queryFeatures()`, no `parcels.load()`, no portal item resolution, no SDK auth pipeline involvement whatsoever.

+**Why hardcoded?** Three previous approaches were attempted and all failed:
+1. SDK `parcels.queryFeatures()` — killed by the blanket `getCredential` rejection before the portal-loaded layer could resolve
+2. SDK `parcels.load()` + direct fetch — same portal resolution failure
+3. Portal REST API (`/sharing/rest/content/items/{id}`) — also blocked by org-level auth

+The hardcoded URL (`https://services6.arcgis.com/Cnwpb7mZuifVHE6A/arcgis/rest/services/ParcelStatus/FeatureServer/0/query`) works because it targets the authoritative service directly, which is publicly accessible without any portal or SDK mediation.
+The field name `ADDRESS` is confirmed from the ParcelStatus layer schema (verified via the parcel view layer creation script and the Parcel Editor app).

 **If search returns no results for known addresses:**
-1. Open the browser console and check for the detected field name log
+1. Open the browser console and run the diagnostic fetch provided in the Troubleshooting section below
-2. If you see `"No address field found on parcel layer"`, the field names don't match any candidate — the console will list all available field names so you can identify the correct one and add it to the `candidates` array
-3. If you see `"Parcels layer failed to load for search"`, the portal item may require authentication — verify it is shared publicly
-4. If the search runs but returns empty results, verify the address data is populated (not null) on the parcel features
-5. Verify the portal item ID (`bd5079b30310433998c6a54652074dd6`) is still correct
+2. If the service returns a 403 or login redirect, ParcelStatus is not shared publicly — share it with Everyone or switch `CTX.parcelsQuery` to the public view URL
+3. If the service returns features but the field is named differently, update three locations in `doSearch()`: the `where` clause, `outFields`, and `f.attributes.ADDRESS`

-**Search results behavior:** Results return as raw GeoJSON from the REST endpoint (not SDK Graphic objects).
+**Search results behavior:** Results return as raw JSON from the REST endpoint (not SDK Graphic objects).
 Click-to-zoom calculates the polygon centroid from ring coordinates and navigates to zoom level 18 with a popup showing the address.

 ---